laurens-runnable/gigmatch/services/match-service/README.md

 ![Architecture](./images/hexagonal-architecture.png)

-> The "Framework" layer is often called the "Infrastructure" layer, but these terms mean the same.
+> The "Framework" layer is also called the "Infrastructure" layer in Domain-Driven Design.

 | Module                       | Description                                          |
 |------------------------------|------------------------------------------------------|